10 Best Preventive Dentistry Books

 Preventive dentistry books fall into three general tiers: academic textbooks, clinical references, and consumer guides.
 Textbooks such as Primary Preventive Dentistry offer systematic coverage of epidemiology, patient education theory, and clinical protocols.
 They are dense, often hundreds of pages, and designed to support coursework or board review.
 Clinical references like the Clinical Dentistry Daily Reference Guide prioritize lookup speed over narrative flow; they assume the reader already understands anatomy and pathology and simply needs a checklist or protocol reminder.
 Consumer guides, including titles such as Dentistry Made Easy and Keep Your Teeth, strip away technical language and focus on behavior change, product selection, and communication with a dental office.

 Before you buy, decide which tier matches your current knowledge.
 If you are trying to reduce your own cavity risk, a 500-page textbook may overwhelm you.
-Conversely, if you are studying for the National Board Dental Hygiene Examination, a 100-page consumer pamphlet will not cover the required science.
+Conversely, if you are studying for a national board examination, a 100-page consumer pamphlet will not cover the required science.

 Format and Portability